Bhuvan-1/Float/README.md

 - Once an account is created we can use those credentials to login into our account and there we can see the dashboard.

 ## Dashboard
-- After we login to the float moodle we can see our dashboard and it contains the user profile.
+- After we login in to the website we can see our dashboard and it contains the user profile.
-- We have the options of editing our profile and changing our current password.
+- We have the options of editing our profile and we also have an option of changing our current password.

 ## Courses
 - We can create a course or join a course either as a student or a TA.
-- After we create a course then 2 codes get generated randomly, one for TA's and other for students.
+- After we create a course then 2 codes will be generated randomly, one for TA's and other for students.
 - We can use these codes to join the course as a student or a TA.
 - Everyone can view the list of students registered in the course while only the instructor has the authority of removing a student.
 - TA's don't have the authority of adding or removing students from the courses, but this can be altered by the instructor.
 - And each course created has an indicator indicating the percentage of course activities that are finished.
-- For students it indicates the percentage of assignments that are finished and for instructors it indicates the percentage of assignments that are corrected by them.
+- For students it indicates the percentage of assignments that are finished and for instructors it indicates the percentage of assignments that are graded by them.
 - There is also a **To do** list present on the sides which reminds us of our incomplete activities in our courses.
 <img src="https://drive.google.com/uc?export=view&id=1PKrd84konD6gRUNAb-QG3k9-rHVHo7__" width="600">

 ## Assignment
-- If we are an instructor then we can create an assignment and can upload it in float moodle.
+- If we are an instructor then we can create an assignment and can upload it in the website.
 - While uploading the assignment we have to give assignment name, attach a copy of the assignment,also we can give a url link for that assignment and we can add some description if needed along with maximum marks and the deadline for submission.
 - Now when a student in the course opens the course he can see the assignments that are uploaded and when he opens the assignment he can see the name of the assignment, document of the assignment and also a url of the assignment and below it we can see the submission status and also an option for choosing a file to submit.
 - Once submitted it shows the students an option of re-submit if we have made any changes to our original file afterwards.